Chris Verhulst

-Christopher Sean Verhulst (born May 16, 1966) is an American former professional football tight end.
-He played in the National Football League (NFL) for the Houston Oilers and Denver Broncos.
+Christopher Sean Verhulst (born May 16, 1966) is an American former professional football player who was a tight end in the National Football League (NFL) for the Houston Oilers and Denver Broncos.
+He played college football for the Chico State Wildcats.

 Career

 Houston Oilers

-Verhulst was drafted by the Houston Oilers in the fifth round, with the 130th overall selection, of the 1988 NFL draft.
+Verhulst was selected by the Houston Oilers in the fifth round, with the 130th overall selection, of the 1988 NFL draft.
 He made one appearance for Houston during his rookie campaign.
 In 1989, Verhulst played in all 16 games for the Oilers, including 2 starts, and logged 4 receptions for 48 yards.

 Denver Broncos

 Verhulst spent the 1990 season with the Denver Broncos.
 He played in 11 games (including 1 start) and recorded 3 receptions for 13 scoreless yards.
 Verhulst was released by the Broncos as part of final roster cuts on August 20, 1991.

 San Diego Chargers

 Verhulst joined the San Diego Chargers prior to the 1992 season, but retired from football after suffering a torn Achilles during a preseason contest.